 A key element of the VMware Academic Program (VMAP) is a comprehensive software licensing program designed specifically for the global higher education community.
-A nominal annual subscription fee of $250 enables qualifying academic users worldwide to gain easy access to cutting-edge virtualization technology and resources.
+An annual subscription fee enables qualifying academic users worldwide to gain easy access to cutting-edge virtualization technology and resources.

-- Accredited, degree-granting higher education institutions worldwide offering 2-, 3- or 4- year programs (or equivalent) are eligible to participate in the program
+- Accredited education institutions worldwide offering 2-, 3- or 4- year programs (or equivalent) are eligible to participate in the program

 - Technical schools offering accredited degrees through distance education programs are also eligible to participate in the program